ahmedmmesmail/KiloProject/Phase 1/Abda2 Mneen/README.md

 - 🧑‍💼 Manage authors and publishers
 - 🔗 Persistent SQL connection for real-time updates
 - 🖥️ Simple and user-friendly Swing interface

+**Color Choice 💙:**
+A blue color palette was chosen to reflect clarity, trust, and organization — qualities that match the purpose of a structured library system.
+The calm blue tones support long usage sessions and create a clean, professional look.